mohamuhsin/Components/components.md

 However, a multi-line JSX expression should always be wrapped in parentheses!
 That is why `QuoteMaker`'s `return` statement has parentheses around it.

-Certainly!
-Here's the provided information formatted in Markdown:

----

 ## 2. Use a Variable Attribute in a Component

 Take a look at this JavaScript object named `redPanda`: